UN-OCHA/docstore-site/README.md

 ## Files

 Creating files using HTTP request is a bit special, it can be done using a POST request to `api/files`.
-You can create a file without and content and later use `api/files/{id}/content` to send the content of the file as a binary string.
+You can create a file without any content and later use `api/files/{id}/content` to send the content of the file as a binary string.
 Updating the file contents will automatically create a new revision of the file on disk.

 | field | default | required | info |
 | ----- | ------- | -------- | ---- |